licebeam/Blog/_posts/2015-10-21-Test Image for Chris.md

 ---

 This is how you get an image on the site.
-Remove the section that says baseurl when you add an image from an outside source, otherwise we need to create a folder to add them.
+Remove the section that says baseurl when you add an image from an outside source using the insert image button above(when in prose), otherwise we need to create a folder to add them.
 ![](http://www.newton.ac.uk/files/covers/968361.jpg)
 How Shitty Does the image look